Adventure Race FAQs

 Take a picture of your team with any parked vehicle whose license plate contains numerical digits that add up to 10, no more, no less.

 You race wherever you are within Pierce County.
 There are no specific starting or finishing lines.
-This race is contained more by time than space.
+There will be a few challenges that are tied to a specific city and/or location, but most can be accomplished wherever you are.

-There may be some generic types of locations you need to report to – like a post office, for example – but there won’t necessarily be one specific location that all racers need to find.
-You may also have to source supplies to complete a challenge, which could involve visiting a store or arranging to pick something up from a neighbor’s porch.
+You may have to source supplies to complete a challenge, which could involve visiting a store or arranging to pick something up from a neighbor’s porch.

 You may consider race-day roles for each of your teammates.
 Examples: identify a chief strategist who will help map out how to attack the tasks and in which order; name a researcher who will be your Google master and source your supplies; decide who will be team chauffeur and/or photographer.